The two-dimensional one-component plasma is hyperuniform: Background measure and global laws for sub-systems: proof of Proposition and Proposition

 \subsubsection{Harmonic perturbations}

 {\mathrm{V}^\mathrm{ref}} We now study how the equilibrium measure reacts to certain perturbations of the external potential.
 Here we closely follow the exposition of \cite[Sec.
-3.3]{bauerschmidt2017local} while making several changes.
+3.3]{bauerschmidt2017local} while making several changes. \cor{We first choose explicitly our “reference” situation - for us, a quadratic potential with strict confinement, giving rise to a uniform equilibrium measure - then we describe the class of perturbations that we allow, and which is strongly inspired by the discussion in \cite{bauerschmidt2017local}, althoug slightly different.
+The main statements are Proposition \ref{prop:supportmuW}, Proposition \ref{prop:singcomp}: there we give a precise description of the equilibrium measure associated to an external potential of the form “reference potential $+$ admissible perturbation”.
+The proof of those propositions is again strongly inspired by similar results in \cite{bauerschmidt2017local}, but we need to make several non-trivial modifications - this will then occupy the next sub-sub-sections.}

-\paragraph{The reference measure.} Let $\rho \geq 1$ be some fixed radius, we work on the disk $\rho \DD := \DD(0, \rho)$ (for convenience we adopt here the notation of \cite{bauerschmidt2017local}).
+\textbf{A. The reference measure \cor{and reference potential}.} Let $\rho \geq 1$ be some fixed radius, we work on the disk $\rho \DD := \DD(0, \rho)$ (for convenience we adopt here the notation of \cite{bauerschmidt2017local}).
 Let us assume that the reference potential $\VV$ is given by: